l33t-xyz/clan.l33t.xyz/README.md

 # clan.l33t.xyz

-NextJS-based frontend app for gaming clan pages hosted on <l33t.xyz>
+NextJS-based frontend app for gaming clan websites hosted on <https://l33t.xyz>

+# Clans on `clan.l33t.xyz`

+The list of gaming clan websites hosted on `clan.l33t.xyz` is growing.
+The first one is [Clan Amazon](https://amazon.clan.l33t.xyz), which is maintained by the creator of `l33t-xyz`.

+# Host Your Clan Website on `clan.l33t.xyz`

+Instructions coming soon.
+For now, if you are interested, please shoot an email to <hello@l33t.xyz>, or in Aardwolf, send a tell to `Ruhamah`.

 # Architecture

 - Live website: <https://clan.l33t.xyz> (Fallback: <http://clan-l33t-xyz.vercel.app>)
-- Hosting is provided by Vercel.
+- Hosting is provided by Vercel (from the [l33t-xyz-bot mirror/fork](https://github.com/l33t-xyz-bot/clan.l33t.xyz))
-- Airtable as the database
+- Airtable serves as the database
-- Custom code for proxying/rendering
+- Custom code for proxying/rendering from <https://l33t.xyz>

 # Local Development